walnuthq/cargo-stylus/docs/StylusDebugger.md

-# Walnut Debugger
+# Stylus Debugger

-This file explains walnut debugging capabilities via `walnut-dbg`.
+This file explains stylus debugging capabilities via `stylusdb`.

 ## How to build it?

-To use this, you need to install `walnut-dbg` tool from [walnut-dbg](https://github.com/walnuthq/walnut-dbg).
+To use this, you need to install `stylusdb` tool from [stylusdb](https://github.com/walnuthq/stylusdb).

 Second, install this `cargo` tool (NOTE: This will be merged into original `cargo-stylus`).